david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 ```
 usage: You can use any combination of the following arguments:

-Arguments to configure extension generation in the interactive mode
+Arguments to configure extension generation in the interactive mode:

 optional arguments:
   -h, --help            show this help message and exit